-Depending on the installation environment and the conditions around the camera, for example external light sources in the scene, you can sometimes improve the IR illumination if you manually adjust the intensity of the LEDs.
+Depending on the installation environment and the conditions around the camera, for example external light sources in the scene, you can sometimes improve the image quality if you manually adjust the intensity of the LEDs.
+If you have problems with reflections from the LEDs, you can try to reduce the intensity.

-- 1. Go to Video > Image > Day-night mode.

-- 2. Turn on Allow illumination.
+- 1. Go to Video > Image > Day-night mode. - 2.
+Turn on Allow illumination.

-- 3. Go to IR and select Manual.

 - 4. Adjust the intensity.